A verifiably secure and proportional committee election rule: A new election rule

-We remark that our heuristic, which finds a candidate with highest score and adds it to the current partial solution (Algorithm $\maxscore$ followed by $\ins$) executes in time $O(|E|\cdot \log k)$.
-It thus matches up to a logarithmic term the running time of $\phragmen$ which is $O(|E|)$ per iteration; see Appendix~\ref{s:phragmen}.
-In Appendix~\ref{s:algorithms} we also draw parallels between the $\phragmen$ and $\phragmms$ heuristics, and explain how the latter can be seen as a natural complication of the former which always grants higher score values to candidates and thus inserts them with higher supports.
+Our heuristic for candidate selection, which finds a candidate with highest score and adds it to the current partial solution (Algorithm $\maxscore$ followed by $\ins$) executes in time $O(|E|\cdot \log k)$.
+It thus matches up to a logarithmic term the running time of the $\phragmen$ heuristic which is $O(|E|)$ per iteration.
+In Appendix~\ref{s:algorithms} we draw further parallels between $\phragmen$ and the new heuristic, and explain how the latter can be seen as a natural complication of the former that always grants higher scores to candidates and thus inserts them with higher supports.